Issue 53 – September 2013

-The winners of Standards New Zealand annual Meritorious Service Awards were announced at Parliament this week.
+The winners of Standards New Zealand annual Meritorious Service Awards were announced at Parliament on 28 August 2013.

 Standards New Zealand Chief Executive Debbie Chin said standards play a pivotal role in ensuring the health and well-being of our citizens, along with supporting international trade.

 'With over 60 years of work on standards technical committees between our individual winners alone, this year's Standards New Zealand Meritorious Service Awards recipients bring a wealth of knowledge and expertise to standards development.'

 Winners of Standards New Zealand's annual Meritorious Service Awards include:

 - Individual committee members – Graeme Beattie, Jeanette Drysdale, Ed Soja, and Sherwyn Williams

 - Committee of the Year – P 3910 Conditions of contract for building and civil engineering construction